 The T.O. writing program includes both small writing classes and individual writing tutorials, in which students have an opportunity to refine their writing styles while discussing issues raised in the core curriculum.
 The program is structured so that the number of units required for students who choose T.O. is never more than the number of units required for students who complete regular general education requirements.

 3. Students learn to deal with ambiguity.
-Thematic Option courses are not about providing answers, but asking questions.
-What is truth?
+Many of the challenges and issues we face and our students will face do not have clear-cut responses or solutions.
+Thematic Option courses are not about providing answers, but asking questions, often the so-called big questions like What is truth?
 What is justice?
+What is love?
 Who am I?
 What responsibilities do I have to society?
-These are but a few of the grand questions with which Thematic Option students struggle as they become comfortable with the realm of uncertainty, an open space full of opportunities for exploration.
+These are but a few of the grand questions with which Thematic Option students struggle as they become comfortable with the realm of uncertainty, an open space full of opportunities for exploration and debate within themselves and among each other.

 Students accepted to Thematic Option have a high school GPA of around 4.0 and a combined SAT I score of at least 2100.
-However, any student who feels ready for a serious intellectual challenge may contact the College Honors Programs office for information including how to apply.
+However, these are not minimum standards; any student who feels ready for a serious intellectual challenge may contact the College Honors Programs office for information including how to apply.